 In Reception/Foundation Stage all children:

-By the end of Year 1 and 2 all children are accurate and speedy readers.
+By the end of Key Stage 1 we aim for all children to be accurate and speedy readers.

 At Anns Grove our aim is for all children to become confident and competent mathematicians.
 Our ‘Skill, Application, Challenge’ teaching model is designed to develop our children as fluent mathematicians who can reason and problem solve effectively by applying their skills to real life contexts.